AdguardTeam/AdguardKnowledgeBase/04.android/06.solving-problems/13.firefox-certificates/docs.en.md

 ---

 Different versions of Firefox require different approaches for AdGuard to perform [HTTPS filtering](https://kb.adguard.com/en/general/https-filtering).
-If you can't install the certificate directly into the browser itself (most of the time this happens in v79.0 or newer, but we are hoping Mozilla might fix this in upcoming versions), try method 1 described below.
+If you can't install the certificate directly into the browser itself (most of the time this happens under v81.1.1), try method 1 described below.
 If that doesn't work too, try method 2 — it takes up some time but should work for any Firefox version.

 ### Enabling access to certificates installed on device

 #### Method 1 (Certificate located in the User store)

-To make Firefox (and browsers based on it) trust user certificates, you need to toggle the hidden option in the browser itself.
+To make the latest stable, beta or nightly version of Firefox (and browsers based on it) trust user certificates, you need to toggle the hidden option in the browser itself.

 1. Run **Firefox**;
 2. Navigate to **about:config** page;